-- 25. Upon information and belief, Pure was managed by Pure Management Group ("PMG") at all times relevant to this case. - 26.
+- 26. Pure is a nightclub that is located within Caesars Palace. - 27.
+Upon information and belief, Pure was operated by Touch, LLC ("Touch") at all times relevant to this case. - 28.
+Upon information and belief, Pure was managed by Pure Management Group ("PMG") at all times relevant to this case. - 29.
 Upon information and belief, Steve Davidovici and Robert Frey were part owners and co-managers of various business entities that controlled and operated Pure at all times relevant to this case.